Horse Trailer Floor Mats

 Answered by Dustin Thompson, Owner & CEO

 Lift them monthly — hose the underside and the trailer subfloor, check wood for soft spots and aluminum for pitting, and dry everything before reinstalling.
 Between trips, sweep and rinse the surface and let it air dry.
-Operators who lift monthly routinely report intact subfloors after a decade; the ones who screw mats down tend to face floor replacement in five to seven years.
-The mat only protects the floor if moisture isn't sealed against it.
+The mat only protects the floor when moisture isn't sealed against it, so fastening mats down is exactly what traps that moisture and leads to rot or corrosion.

 Why use a separate ramp mat instead of running floor matting onto the ramp?